 A lover of the arts, her taste in music is largely influenced by her father's collections, and a wide genre of artistes including India Arie, Mary Mary, Asa, Elvis Presley, and Michael Jackson, as well as Imagine Dragons, Burna Boy, Sam Cooke, Maroon 5, and Adekunle Gold.

 On everything books, her favorite authors include Toluse Olorunnipa, Malcolm Gladwell, Myles Munroe, A.R.
-Bernard, Francine Rivers and Esther Grey, among others.
+Bernard and Francine Rivers, among others.

-Tobore Oro Edema-Olorunnipa is a bioengineer, an aspiring writer, singer, and social innovator with over 14 years of active involvement in civic engagement, community service and the leadership and capacity building of young women and girls in Nigeria.
+Tobore Oro Edema-Olorunnipa is an entrepreneur and social innovator with over ten years of experience in the economic capacity building of young women and girls in Nigeria.
+She is also a bioengineer, an essayist and a singer.

 Tobore started her journey in civic engagement as a 13-year-old while in secondary school, during which time she had a defining moment at a workshop she attended on Human Trafficking and Gender Inequality.